noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 Corrupted members of hospitals probably also send the data physically so they are totally guilty.

+In my life I've done a lot of motorbike and car accidents.
+It's from I was an adolescent that aristocracy want to connect me to slavery.
+Why?

 ![19 de Octubre 2017](http://telecomlobby.com/Images/IMG_20171019_223326.webp)

 Here it was **19 of October of 2017**, one month and eight days after I was been connected to the Collserola tower.
 Here I've passed the loose of my job, of my house, of my girlfriend and a semi mortal provoked motorbike accident.
 I've loose fifteen kilos and almost all my friends.
 It was a lot of bad situations but at the time I was not thinking about a systematic plot.
 But yes it was.